 This package is provided in full board.
 Breakfast and coffee is always available at the hotel and if you leave early, you can make coffee in the room and breakfast will be prepared.
 You will receive your packed lunch.

 After your long photo day you can have dinner in the hotel restaurant and enjoy the delicious Spanish cuisine.

-From this hotel you have a reasonably long and bumpy road to do from 1.5 hours to the cabin.
+From this hotel you have a reasonably long road to do from 1 hour to the cabin.
 But the comfortable 4x4 of the guide makes this easier.
 Unfortunately there is no alternative because the habitat of the Lynx is so remote.
 Just take into account not to have too heavy a breakfast, that's better done in the cabin.

 PLANNING AND DURATION OF THE TRIP

 This trip is a fixed package of 5 photo days - 7 nights

 Day 1: travel day: arrival Malaga and transfer to hotel

 Day 5: guided photo day for Otter, Red deer, Blue Magpie, landscapes

 Day 6: Lynx hide